-Today we did a sort of “mini Recollective Awareness” (a’ la Jason Siff) and I invited us to just go through our experience with the first 15 minute meditation.
-We didn’t really share anything very earth-shattering: just our different experiences with watching the mind become calm, then distracted, then dull, then calm again, and then distracted and fretful, all in different ways.
+Today we did a “mini Recollective Awareness” (a’ la Jason Siff) and I invited the group to do that for the first 15 minute meditation.
+We didn’t share anything earth-shattering: our experiences with watching the mind become calm, then distracted, then dull, then calm again, or distracted and fretful, all in different ways.

 I recommended a visualization from my yoga teacher, Nancy Bloemer, which goes like this: